-g-function-info-invoke info in-args n-in out-args n-out r-val g-error info a pointer to a GIFunctionInfo describing the function to invoke.
+g-function-info-invoke info in-args n-in out-args n-out r-val [Procedure] g-error

 Returns #t if the function has been invoked, #f if an error occured.

 Invokes the function described in info with the given arguments.
 Note that inout parameters must appear in both argument lists.
 The arguments are: